liquidboy/X/README.md

 * Services.*
 * Extensions.*

 And implementing them in a demo app "X.Browser" ..
 Which is a demonstration browser application, that lets you browse web pages, media content, filesystem...

+A second demo app was created "X.Player" which is a more light weight, < 30MB footprint, that is used solely to load extensions and a single view (not multiple views in tabs which the browser does)

 ![X.Browser 001](https://pbs.twimg.com/media/Cc3G7ufUUAQS6qK.jpg:large)